Note

 aluView.plot(figsize=(5,5))

 There is also a reader.gmsh option allowing previously stored gmsh files to be read.
-The grid is the one used in the wave equation example.
+The grid file is the one used in the wave equation example.

 [3]: